Python gmxapi exception hierarchy

 We can also try minimizing the exceptions that can escape from gmxapi._gmxapi and instead develop the data model to embed the error reporting in return values, but we need to be cautious to be sure that errors can't go unnoticed and that failures occur as early as possible.

-#6 Updated by Eric Irrgang 27 days ago
+#6 Updated by Eric Irrgang about 2 months ago

 - Description updated (diff)